mborn1/pyoptex/docs/source/quickstart.rst

 Next, we define the response surface model.
 Every continuous factor is added with their main effect, two-factor interactions, and quadratic effect.
-The categorical factor is only added as a main effect and two-factor interactions.
+The categorical factor is only added as a main effect and two-factor interaction.
 Similar to :ref:`qc_first_design`, the second command converts the matrix of the model to a callable.